UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

 Parallel
 ''''''''

-Running parallel batch jobs are quite similar to running serial jobs, we just need to specify a MATLAB Pool to use and of course MATLAB code that are parallelized.
+Running parallel batch jobs are quite similar to running serial jobs, we just need to specify a MATLAB Pool to use and of course MATLAB code that is parallelized.
 This is easiest illustrated with an example:

 - To make a pool of workers, and to give input etc.